learn-co-curriculum/hs-git-intro/README.md

 ## Git and Github Intro

-This unit will cover the purpose of git and github and teach you how to track changes to your code locally on your computer as well as pushing to a remote repository on Github.
-We'll also cover best practices for collaborating with other developers on Github through forking, cloning and pull requests.
+This unit will cover:

+* what git and github are and what they do
+* how to track changes to your code locally on your computer using git
+* how to store and share code on github
+* best practices for collaborating with other developers on github through forking, cloning and pull requests